Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

    \(1) Vertex Group Categories, (2) Weight Table, (3) Tools.

-As mentioned before in :doc:`Vertex Groups </modeling/meshes/properties/vertex_groups/index>` each entry in a Vertex Group also contains a weight value in the range of (0.0 to 1.0).
+As mentioned before in :doc:`Vertex Groups </modeling/meshes/properties/vertex_groups/index>` each entry in a vertex group also contains a weight value in the range of (0.0 to 1.0).
-Blender provides a *Vertex Weights* panel from where you can get (and edit) information about the weight values of each Vertex of a mesh.
+Blender provides a *Vertex Weights* panel from where you can get (and edit) information about the weight values of each vertex of a mesh.
-That is: to which Vertex Groups the vertex is assigned with which weight value.
+That is: to which vertex groups the vertex is assigned with which weight value.

-The Vertex Weights panel can be found in the right Sidebar region of the 3D View.
+The Vertex Weights panel can be found in the Sidebar region of the 3D View.
 It is available in Edit Mode and in Weight Paint Mode (when Vertex Selection masking is enabled as well).